Benjamin Fisher

+Life

 Fisher was born in Kent, and educated at Greenwich Proprietary School and the City of London College.
 He was employed at the same London office for 20 years, eventually attaining the position of manager.
 In 1881 he arrived in Adelaide, and was employed for eight years with the firm of W. & T. Pope, solicitors of Eagle Chambers, King William Street.

 In 1889 he joined with land agent and livestock expert Gabriel Bennett as auctioneer and partner in the stock and station agents Bennett & Fisher, and he was connected with it until 1916, when he retired.

 He was a man of genial disposition, travelled widely throughout the country for business and pleasure, accumulating a wide experience of Australian life and conditions, on which subjects he was an able raconteur.

 In business he was remembered as a man of absolute integrity, keen insight and utmost diligence.

 He died after a long illness.